UnderstandLingBV/Tuktu/README.md

 Tuktu offers a web interface that allows to access its core functionalities like submitting jobs and monitoring running jobs.
 Navigate to [http://localhost:9000](http://localhost:9000) to access the web interface.

 Tuktu jobs are essentially JSON configuration files that live in a pre-defined folder (the *configs* folder by default).
 Configuration files should adhere to standards.
 To learn how to create configuration files, the best way to start is by looking at some [examples](examples.md).
 In addition to creating configuration files by hand, which can be very error-prone, a visual editor is currently in the making.
 The visual editor will be released once mature enough.

+# Modeller

+Instead of writing configuration files yourself, you can make use of a graphical modeller that saves a lot of work and makes configuration creation dead simple.
+The modeller is a separate project that can be found [here](https://github.com/NTPape/tuktumodeller).

 # Examples